skamali-fi/skamali-fi/README.md

 - 👋 Hi, I’m @skamali-fi
 - 👀 I’m interested in ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @ s.kamali@fi.com
+- 📫 Reach me via email.

 <!---
 skamali-fi/skamali-fi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.